 Anti-Inflammatory Therapies: Steroids and Beyond

-Corticosteroids remain the most common first-line treatment for moderate to severe TED in the active phase.
+Corticosteroids are one of the most common first-line treatment for moderate to severe TED in the active phase.
 They work by rapidly reducing inflammation and pressure behind the eyes.
-Intravenous steroids like methylprednisolone are often preferred for their effectiveness, especially in urgent cases.
+Intravenous steroids like methylprednisolone are often preferred for their effectiveness, especially in urgent or vision threatening cases.

 Oral steroids may also be used, though they tend to act more slowly and come with systemic side effects such as weight gain, high blood pressure, and mood changes.
 To minimize complications, doctors typically use steroids for a short period and then taper off once the symptoms are under control.